 your File Storage Space drive from your home computer, please visit the following webpage:

 Another file storage method is “burning” your files to a DVD.
-Many of the Instructional Computing
+Many of the Instructional Support

 labs have drives that allow you to write files to a DVD.
 This is a viable option if you are saving files that are too big to fit on a USB Flash or File Storage Space.
 Remember: There are two types of blank DVD media available;

 DVD-R and DVD-RW.
 Once files are written to a DVD-R, you will not be able to erase or modify the